Skip to main content

 Summary

-Sign up for this introductory AI course to gain practical, industry-ready AI skills you’ll need to increase productivity, innovate, create, and succeed.
+Sign up for this introductory AI course to gain practical, industry‑ready AI skills you’ll need to increase productivity, innovate, create, and succeed.
+These skills include understanding how modern AI systems work, using leading AI tools for research and creation, training simple machine‑learning models, interacting with large language models, crafting effective prompts, evaluating AI’s strengths and limitations, and applying ethical and faith‑informed principles to real‑world AI challenges.

+This course integrates faith and technology to explore faith, ethics, and AI advancements together.
 The Catholic Church views science to explore and comprehend the natural world created by God.
 Technology is encouraged when it respects ethical principles and upholds the dignity of human life.
 Catholics recognize the benefits of technological advancements for improving human life and society.
 Moral discernment is crucial to guide technology to serve humanity ethically and avoid harm or injustice.

-This course integrates faith and technology to explore faith, ethics, and AI advancements together.
 This course will not teach students how to exploit AI concepts that violate academic integrity.
-Its main goal is to introduce the student AI concepts and the technology that makes it happen.
+Its main goal is to introduce the student to AI concepts and the technology that makes it happen.
 Over the course of the topics, students will understand the so-called truth that AI provides and the truth that it doesn’t provide.
 And it will cut through the fantasy and hype so often attributed to AI.

 Instructor: Mr. Daniel Goddu, BS-CS